Categories

 From "failure" to precision: Does your test kit meet the sensitivity and stability standards?

-This article deeply explores the two core indicators of molecular diagnostic kits - sensitivity and stability.
-From the definition, measurement principle to multi-dimensional evaluation method, and then to practical optimization guidelines, it fully reveals how scientists control the quality of the kits, avoid experimental "failures", ensure the reliability of test results, and lay the foundation for precision medicine.
+This article delves into two core metrics for molecular diagnostic kits: sensitivity and stability.
+From definitions and assay principles to multidimensional evaluation methods and practical optimization guidelines, it comprehensively reveals how scientists control kit quality, avoid experimental failures, and ensure the reliability of test results, laying the foundation for precision medicine.

-In the laboratory, have you ever experienced such a scene: the nucleic acid test results fluctuate, or the performance of the test kit drops drastically after opening the bottle?
-The core of these problems points to the two vital points of molecular diagnostic reagents - sensitivity and stability.
+Have you ever experienced this in the lab: nucleic acid test results fluctuating, or a test kit's performance plummeting after opening?
+The core of these issues lies in the two key challenges of molecular diagnostic reagents: sensitivity and stability.

 As the cornerstone of precision medicine, the performance of molecular diagnostic reagents directly determines the reliability of test results.
-This article will reveal the evaluation principles and technical details of these two core indicators and take you into the "quality control battlefield" of scientists.
+This article will unveil the evaluation principles and technical details of these two core indicators, taking you inside the "quality control battlefield" of scientists.

 1. Definition and measurement principle of sensitivity